humio/humio-operator/docs/api.md

         <td><b>image</b></td>
         <td>string</td>
         <td>
-          Image is the Docker image to use for the PDF rendering service.<br/>
+          Image is the container image to use for the PDF rendering service.<br/>
         </td>
         <td>true</td>
       </tr><tr>